 - Vegetariana (white beans, artichokes, eggplant, and peppers)

 Last year, Jamie Oliver, created an international incident when he published his recipe for paella.
 Jamie innocently threw in some chorizo sausage.
 The fallout was not pretty.
 The Spaniards were pissed and quick to point out the error of his methods.

 Where two people eat, so does three.

 Nothing could be truer.
-This dish is always served for two, Yet easily can feed three.
-In a proper establishment paella is made to order and will take up to 30 minutes.
+This dish is always served for two, Yet easily feeds three.
+In a proper establishment, paella is made to order and will take up to 30 minutes.
 This is a good thing as you know the dish is fresh.

 Don’t try on Las Ramblas.